nwtgck/rich-piping-server/README.md

 ...

 basic_auth_users:
-  - username: !env "USER_NAME1"
+  - username: !env "USERNAME1"
     password: !env "PASSWORD1"
 ...
 ```

-`!unrecommended_js` is not recommended to use because this behavior highly depends on underlying the runtime and the behavior may change.
+`!unrecommended_js` is not recommended to use because this behavior highly depends on the underlying runtime and the behavior may change.

 ### OpenID Connect